GeONet: a neural operator for learning the Wasserstein geodesic: Introduction

 A major challenge of using the OT-based techniques is that one needs to recompute the Wasserstein distance and geodesic for new input pair of probability measures.
 Thus, issues of scalability on large-scale datasets and suitability in the online learning setting are serious concerns for modern machine learning, computer graphics, and natural language processing tasks~\citep{Genevay2016,Solomon_2015,Kusner_2015ICML}.
 This motivates us to tackle the problem of learning the Wasserstein geodesic from an \emph{operator learning} perspective.

-There is a recent line of work on learning neural operators for solving general differential equations or discovering equations from data, including DeepONet~\citep{LuJinPangZhangKarniadakis2021_DeepONet}, Fourier Neural Operators~\citep{Li_FourierNeuralOperator}, and physics-informed neural networks/operators PINNs~\citep{RAISSI2019686} and PINOs~\citep{https://doi.org/10.48550/arxiv.2111.03794}.
+There is a recent line of work on learning neural operators for solving general differential equations or discovering equations from data, including DeepONet~\citep{LuJinPangZhangKarniadakis2021_DeepONet}, Fourier Neural Operators~\citep{Li_FourierNeuralOperator}, and physics-informed neural networks/operators (PINNs)~\citep{RAISSI2019686} and PINOs~\citep{https://doi.org/10.48550/arxiv.2111.03794}.
 Those methods are mesh-independent, data-driven, and designed to accommodate specific physical laws governed by certain partial differential equations (PDEs).

 {\bf Our contributions.} In this paper, we propose a deep neural operator learning framework \emph{GeONet} for the Wasserstein geodesic.
 Our method is based on learning the optimality conditions in the dynamic formulation of the OT problem, which is characterized by a coupled PDE system in the primal and dual spaces.
 Our main idea is to recast the learning problem of the Wasserstein geodesic from training data into an operator learning problem for the solution of the PDEs corresponding to the primal and dual OT dynamics.
-Our method does not depend on any pre-specified mesh and it can learn the highly non-linear Wasserstein geodesic operator from a wide collection of training distributions that are not necessarily sampled at the same locations in the domain.
-Therefore, GeONet is also suitable for zero-shot super-resolution applications on images, i.e., it is trained on lower resolution and predicts at higher resolution without seeing any higher resolution data~\citep{ZSSR}.
+Our method can learn the highly non-linear Wasserstein geodesic operator from a wide collection of training distributions.
+GeONet is also suitable for zero-shot super-resolution applications on images, i.e., it is trained on lower resolution and predicts at higher resolution without seeing any higher resolution data~\citep{ZSSR}.
 See Figure~\ref{fig:GeONet_example} for an example of the predicted higher-resolution Wasserstein geodesic connecting two lower-resolution Gaussian mixture distributions by GeONet.

 Surprisingly, the training of our GeONet does not require the true geodesic data for connecting the two endpoint distributions.
 Instead, it only requires the training data as boundary pairs of initial and terminal distributions.
 The reason that GeONet needs much less input data is because its training process is implicitly informed by the OT dynamics such that the continuity equation in the primal space and Hamilton-Jacobi equation in the dual space must be simultaneously satisfied to ensure zero duality gap.
 Since the geodesic data are typically difficult to obtain without resorting to some traditional numerical solvers, the \emph{amortized inference} nature of GeONet, where inference on related training pairs can be reused~\citep{Gershman2014AmortizedII}, has substantial computational advantage over standard computational OT methods and machine learning methods for computing the geodesic designed for single input pair of distributions~\citep{COTFNT,LiuMaChenZhaZhou2021}.